 Furthermore, by using shared hosting, you can expect one of your “neighbors” to take up too many resources, affecting your website’s performance.

-If your current hosting provider offers dedicated hosting, he might be able to help you move your website.
+If your current hosting provider offers dedicated hosting, they might be able to help you move your website.